JakeC007/JakeC007.github.io/_copy/site-copy.md

 ## [RESEARCH-PILLAR-3-DESC]
 WHERE: Body of the 'When Young People Want...' pillar card
 FILE:  research.md
 NOTE:  Long.
-The pillar that exists nowhere else on the site.
+Names the AI papers under review.
 TEXT:
-This thread examines young people's views on AI use and how those views compare with the policies that govern it.
+This thread examines the AI tools young people choose to use for schoolwork and personal support, often without any institution reviewing them.
 My FAccT 2026 work with high school students shows how they distinguish legitimate AI assistance from cheating, and how school AI policies can conflict with those distinctions and encourage students to conceal their use.
-I examine what students' reasoning can tell us about how schools should write and explain AI rules.
+Two papers under review extend this: one examines high school students' privacy expectations and practices when they use the same AI tool across different schoolwork contexts, and the other examines how young people weigh online safety advice from AI agents against advice from the people they trust.

 ---